Core Concepts

 Inspecting variables in the processing log

-The History page shows the complete execution log for every processed email.
-For each step, you can see the exact state of every custom.* variable, both before and after the step runs.
+Every run appears in History with a complete execution log.
+For each step, you can see the exact state of every custom.* (and other namespace) variable before and after the step runs.
 This makes it straightforward to understand exactly what data is available at each point in the workflow.

 Workflow Actions vs. API Call Actions